khmuhtadin/khmuhtadin/README.md

 - 🤝 Looking to connect with fellow learners and coding communities

 ### Let's connect!
-- 📫 Reach me at: contactmuhtadin@gmail.com
+- 📫 Reach me at: contact@khmuhtadin.com
-- 🌟 Open to collaborate on beginner-friendly projects
+- 🌟 Open to collaborate

 cheers!